TKomericki/Rhetos-wiki/Data-migration.md

 Note that after generating the data-migration script by executing `Rhetos.HelpDataMigration`, you might need to **manually adjust** the *DataMigrationUse* and *DataMigrationApplyMultiple* parts of this script:

-* You might need to add new lines with *DataMigrationUse*, if some columns do not currently exist in you database, but you need to use them the script.
+* You might need to add new lines to you script with *DataMigrationUse*, if some columns do not currently exist in your database (not yet deployed), but you need to use them the script.
   Make sure to specify the correct [column type](Data-structure-properties).
 * You may remove *DataMigrationUse* for columns that you are not using in this script.
 Keep the ID column.